jpwilliams/graphql-modular-loader/README.md

 })
 ```

-, as well as how one would add the loaders to the `context` object using [apollographql/apollo-server](https://github.com/apollographql/apollo-server):

 With that format, using something like [apollographql/apollo-server](https://github.com/apollographql/apollo-server) we can add this (and any other loaders with the same format) to the `context` object for every resolver like so:

 ``` javascript